dshevchuk/dotfiles/README.md

 After it you need create and add SSH keys, guide is here -> [Connecting to GitHub with SSH ](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 In this case you could clone private repo via ssh, but it will be denied via https :( Open repos should be ok.

 When you'll work with git all your metadata should be specified in project directory, in other case it will use `.gitconfig` from the USER_HOME directory.
-Create `.gitconfig` from [.gitconfig](https://github.com/dshevchuk/env_setup/blob/master/.gitconfig_template) and add [.gitignore_global](https://github.com/dshevchuk/env_setup/blob/master/.gitignore_global)ellow  is under review
+Create `.gitconfig` from [.gitconfig](https://github.com/dshevchuk/env_setup/blob/master/.gitconfig_template) and add [.gitignore_global](https://github.com/dshevchuk/env_setup/blob/master/.gitignore_global) bellow is under review

 ## Instal JDK